LLAW3275

 1.2 Course description

-This course aims to introduce law students to language issues arising out of the legal context in Hong Kong (for example, the Hong Kong legal system and legal practice), as a unique jurisdiction which practises the common law and uses both Chinese and English as official languages.
+This course aims to introduce law students to language issues arising out of the legal context in Hong Kong, as a unique jurisdiction which practises the common law and uses both Chinese and English as official languages.
 The course looks at how law affects the use and development of legal language in Hong Kong, and vice versa.
-It consists of both general seminars on the legal and linguistic theories pertinent to the analysis, and special sessions devoted to discussing topical issues or other areas of interest.
-Typical issues include bilingual legislative texts, courtroom interpretation, and the translation of court judgments and legal texts in Hong Kong.
-Guest lecturers (including judges and legal practitioners) are invited to provide practical perspectives.
-Texts and sources from other jurisdictions, including Mainland China and Taiwan, are also studied to provide comparative perspectives.
+The seminars will discuss various themes, and will introduce students to the legal and linguistic theories pertinent to a thorough analysis of the underlying issues.
+Typical topics include bilingual legislation and legal drafting, legal translation, court advocacy, and court interpretation in Hong Kong.
+Guest lecturers are invited to provide practical perspectives.
 Throughout the course, students are encouraged to apply newly acquired knowledge and multidisciplinary perspectives, in order to critically analyse and propose the way forward on the use of language in the Hong Kong legal context.

 1.3 Course teachers